krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     **ktadd** [[*principal*\|\ **-glob** *princ-exp*]

-Adds a *principal* or all principals matching *princ-exp* to a keytab file.
-It randomizes each principal's key in the process, to prevent a compromised admin account from reading out all of the keys from the database.
-The rules for principal expression are the same as for the *kadmin* :ref:`list_principals` command.
+Adds a *principal*, or all principals matching *princ-exp*, to a keytab file.
+Each principal's keys are randomized in the process.
+The rules for *princ-exp* are described in the **list_principals** command.

-.. note:: Requires the **inquire** and **changepw** privileges.
-If
+This command requires the **inquire** and **changepw** privileges.
-          you use the **-glob** option, it also requires the **list** administrative privilege.
+With the **-glob** option, it also requires the **list** privilege.

 The options are:

 **-k[eytab]** *keytab*
     Use *keytab* as the keytab file.
-Otherwise, ktadd will use the default keytab file (``/etc/krb5.keytab``).
+Otherwise, the default keytab is used.

-**-e** "*enc*:*salt* ..."*
+**-e** *enc*:*salt*,...
-    Use the specified list of enctype-salttype pairs for setting the key of the principal.
-The enctype-salttype pairs may be delimited with commas or whitespace.
-The quotes are necessary for whitespace-delimited list.
-If this option is not specified, then **supported_enctypes** from :ref:`krb5.conf(5)` will be used.
-See :ref:`Supported_Encryption_Types_and_Salts` for all possible
+    Use the specified list of enctype-salttype pairs for setting the new keys of the principal.
-    values.

 **-q**
-    Run in quiet mode.
-This causes *ktadd* to display less verbose information.
+    Display less verbose information.

 **-norandkey**
     Do not randomize the keys.
 The keys and their version numbers stay unchanged.
-That allows users to continue to use the passwords they know to login normally, while simultaneously allowing scripts to login to the same account using a keytab.
-There is no significant security risk added since kadmin.local must be run by root on the KDC anyway.
-This option is only available in kadmin.local and cannot be specified in combination with **-e** option.
+This option is only available in kadmin.local, and cannot be specified in combination with the **-e** option.

 An entry for each of the principal's unique encryption types is added, ignoring multiple keys with the same encryption type but different salt types.

 Example:

  ::

     kadmin: ktadd -k /tmp/foo-new-keytab host/foo.mit.edu
-    Entry for principal host/foo.mit.edu@ATHENA.MIT.EDU with
-         kvno 3, encryption type DES-CBC-CRC added to keytab WRFILE:/tmp/foo-new-keytab
+    Entry for principal host/foo.mit.edu@ATHENA.MIT.EDU with kvno 3, encryption type aes256-cts-hmac-sha1-96 added to keytab
+         FILE:/tmp/foo-new-keytab
     kadmin:

 .. _ktadd_end: